-I love food.
-My friends will be the first to tell you that.
-Because on my meal plan I have unlimited access to the dining hall, I’m always in there grabbing small snacks, full meals, or even just refilling my water bottle.
+When I started at college, I decided to investigate assistive technology products for the dining hall.
+My college meal plan gives me unlimited access to the dining hall.
+As a result, I’m always in there grabbing small snacks, full meals, or even just refilling my water bottle.
 While I do have friends help me navigate when possible, for the most part I am on my own when it comes to navigating the maze that is an all-you-can-eat dining hall.
-Here are five tricks that help me to get food:
+Here are five assistive technology products for the dining hall.

 The Incredible Spill-Not